Shaun Tan has this to say about the word as applied to his work:

 TECHNIQUES OF NOTE IN THE SWIMMER

 This story is an example of how well Cheever is able to bring the reader into the story.
 The first paragraph offers a wonderful description of setting.
 He makes use of the second person, moving from the universal to the specific social group, ending/beginning with the priest.
-Drinking too much is juxtaposed with the church.
+Drinking too much is juxtaposed against the church.
 Slate use the word ‘litany’ to describe the feeling evoked by the first paragraph.
 A litany is a ritual repetition of prayers when applied to the church, but is also used outside church settings to describe something which feels repetitious in a tedious sort of way.

 At one point Cheever wanted to parallel the tale of Narcissus, a character in Greek mythology who died while staring at his own reflection in a pool of water, which Cheever dismissed as too restrictive.
 As published, the story is highly praised for its blend of realism and surrealism, the thematic exploration of suburban America, especially the relationship between wealth and happiness, as well as his use of myth and symbolism.